ml5js/Code-of-Conduct/README.md

 ## 🗂 Our Standards

 The Code of Conduct represents the ml5.js community’s attempt to develop an evolving collective understanding of what it means to use machine learning creatively, appropriately, ethically, and critically.

-To do so, we define standards that apply to the community member behavior AND community member usage of the ml5.js library and its accompanying resources and materials.
+We recognize that behavior within the ml5.js community and projects using the ml5.js library must be interpreted on the basis of their context.
+While the intentions of the artist--the developer--may be “good,” we agree that good intentions do not always lead to positive impacts.

+We expect these standards to evolve over time and invite contributions from the community to expand, clarify, or reword them.

 ### Behavior within the community

+#### Do

 - Be mindful of your language.
+- Use your best judgement.
+If it will possibly make others uncomfortable unnecessarily, do not post it.
+- Be respectful.
+Disagreement is not an opportunity to attack someone else's thoughts or opinions.
+Although views may differ, remember to approach every situation with patience and care.
+- Be considerate.
+Think about how your contribution will affect others in the community.
+- Be open-minded.
+Embrace new people and new ideas.
+The community is continually evolving, and we welcome positive change.

+#### Do Not

-- Any of the following behavior is unacceptable:
+- Engage in any of the following types of behavior:
   - Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, or background
   - Threats of violence
   - Deliberate intimidation